Skip to main content Skip to footer site map

 What Is a Payroll Calendar?

 When doing payroll, companies typically adhere to a specific schedule, such as biweekly pay dates.
-Scheduling payroll dates in a calendar year prior to the beginning of the year helps employers to budget properly and maintain their compliance with wage payment laws and regulations.
-Detailed calendars can incorporate not just actual pay dates, but additional information such as pay period end dates, time sheet due dates and the workdays covered by each pay period.
+Scheduling payroll dates in a calendar year before the beginning of the year helps employers budget properly and follow wage payment laws and regulations.
+Detailed calendars can incorporate actual pay dates and additional information such as pay period end dates, timesheet due dates, and the workdays covered by each pay period.

-A payroll calendar helps to ensure that all payroll-related administration is completed on time and payroll delays are avoided.
-Drawing up a calendar in advance helps to identify when adjustments to the payroll process may be needed.
+A payroll calendar can help you ensure that all payroll-related administration is completed on time and that payroll delays are minimized.
+Drawing up a calendar in advance helps identify when payroll process adjustments may be needed.
 Employers may also need to communicate the changes in advance to employees to set expectations for changes in pay dates.

-Examples of where adjustments may be needed include when a review of the upcoming calendar also shows that one or more paydays fall on holidays.
-Depending on which day the final pay date of the annual period occurs, a payroll run may need to stretch into the next calendar year.
+Adjustments may be needed when reviewing the upcoming calendar, for example where one or more paydays fall on holidays.
+Depending on which day the final pay date of the annual period occurs, a payroll run may need to stretch into the following calendar year.
 Other adjustments may also be required, such as the three pay period months that may occur with a biweekly pay period schedule.

 How Many Pay Periods Are in a Year?

-When preparing a payroll calendar, you will first determine how frequently your company will issue paychecks.
-Bi-weekly pay periods are the most common, but depending on pay frequency laws, business needs and employee preferences, you may choose to pay employees on a semi-monthly, monthly, or even weekly basis.
-Prior to finalizing a payroll calendar, employers should also check for applicable state or local laws or regulations to determine pay frequency restrictions.
+When preparing a payroll calendar, you will determine how frequently your company will issue paychecks.
+Bi-weekly pay periods are the most common (according to the Bureau of Labor Statistics), but depending on pay frequency laws, business needs, and employee preferences, you may pay employees monthly, semimonthly, weekly, or even more frequently.
+Before finalizing a payroll calendar, employers should also check for applicable state or local laws or regulations to determine pay frequency restrictions.

 Biweekly Payroll Calendar

-When following a semi-monthly payroll calendar, pay periods occur on the same date, twice each month, such as the 15th and the 30th or 31st.
-Payroll calendars may need to be adjusted when the normal pay date falls on a weekend or a holiday when banks are closed.
-Typically, paychecks are sent on the closest business date to the established pay date, except where state law dictates otherwise.
+When following a semimonthly payroll calendar, pay dates occur close to the same date, twice each month, such as the 15th and the 30th or 31st.
+As with other payroll calendar types, these payroll calendars may need to be adjusted when the expected pay date falls on a weekend or a holiday when banks are closed.

 Monthly Payroll Calendar